-Jul 19, 2021
+Jul 19, 2021 | Flooring Canada

 When it comes to installing new tile, both porcelain and ceramic are excellent materials.
-They are both durable, long-lasting, and come in an assortment of colours and styles.
+They are both durable, long-lasting, and come in an assortment of colors and styles.
 But, of course, there are some key differences and benefits of both materials.
 So, identify your top flooring priorities and see what material will work best for your next project.

 Despite their numerous differences, ceramic and porcelain tiles are both clay-based.
 Porcelain tiles are considered a sub-type of ceramic tiles.
 Although both tiles are fired in a kiln, ceramic tiles are fired at a lower temperature, making them softer, less dense, and more porous.
 Porcelain tiles are the most durable type of tile as they are fired at a higher temperature.

 When it comes to the finish of porcelain and ceramic tiles, there are options.
 If the tiles have gone through the kiln only once before installation, they are considered unglazed.
 However, both of these materials can be glazed, which means they will be fired in the kiln a second time with glaze applied.
-Glaze can be used to create different colours, patterns, and textures.
+Glaze can be used to create different colors, patterns, and textures.

 In addition, glazed, porcelain and ceramic tiles can be coated with sealants and finishes once they are installed in your home.
 Although this is not necessary, a penetrating sealer might help keep your tile lasting longer.
-Talk to Flooring Canada professionals and ask if they think an additional sealant is necessary after their expert installation.
+Talk to Flooring America professionals and ask if they think an additional sealant is necessary after their expert installation.

 Ceramic tile is hands-down the more affordable option.
 Plus, it is easier to install due to its soft surface, and it’s more readily available.
 However, the soft surface can also be a bit of a concern as it is not as durable as porcelain.
 Ceramic should not be used in areas that are more exposed to water, like showers and patios, because it has a high absorption rate.
 Another point to consider, is that ceramic tile is naturally cool; it’s excellent for warm climates but might be uncomfortable in winter months or colder climates.